ishanpandey70/patternsStudy/README.md

 # Week 1 : Strategy Pattern and Observer pattern
 ## Source : Head First Design Pattern for the study material.
-## Project: Perfect — that’s an excellent way to build pattern intuition.

 ---